annaturupi/Assignments-2018/Lab06.md

 <p align="center"><img src="./images/Lab06-map2.png" alt="Tweets in Europe" title="Tweets in Europe"/></p>

-#### Questions

-Now we are showing all the collected tweets on the map.
+**Q62a: Now we are showing all the collected tweets on the map.
 Can you think of a way of restricting the tweets plotted using some constraints?
 For instance, the user could invoke http://127.0.0.1:8000/map?from=2018-02-01-05-20&to=2018-02-03-00-00.
-Implement that functionality or any other functionality that you think it could be interesting for the users.
-Change the code to implement the new feature and explain what you have done and show the results in the *README.md* file for this lab session.
+Implement that functionality or any other functionality that you think it could be interesting for the users.** Change the code to implement the new feature and explain what you have done and show the results in the *README.md* file for this lab session.

-Do you think that the file *geo_data.json* written as static content is the best way to distribute it?
-Why?
+**Q62b: Make the necessary changes to have *geo_data.json* distributed using S3, or the method you used for the above section.
+Publish your changes to EB and explain what changes have you made to have this new function working.**

+**Q62c: How would you run `TwitterListener.py` in the cloud instead of locally?
+Try to implement your solution and explain what problems have you found and what solutions have you implemented.**

 Write your answers in the `README.md` file for this session.

 <a name="Tasks63"/>